The answer to this question requires some background info:

 The wisc.edu site, unlike most campus websites, is both an informational page as well as a marketing tool.
 Therefore, the kinds of functionality they need on their site differs greatly from what the average campus website needs.

 If you are interested in certain features of the wisc.edu page because you think it will fulfill a specific need that you have for displaying information on your site, we want to hear about it.
 This will allow us to gauge how many users on campus have the same need and we can deliver something that will be targeted for campus informational sites.
-Please fill out our Feature Request Form and let us know what kind of needs you are trying to accommodate.
+As a next step, please review our KnowledgeBase documentation about how to submit a new feature request.